 - Students are able to (1) understand the economic, social and political contexts within which resource extraction occurs in regions at different development levels; (2) appreciate the ethical dilemmas associated with resource extraction; (3) draw on a range of theoretical models to understand the impacts of resource extraction; (4) evaluate the positive and negative implications of resource extraction with respect to development goals; and (5) appreciate the range of strategies that are used to minimise the negative impacts and maximise the positive impacts of mining and resource extraction and development in regional contexts.

-- Typically this unit is assessed in the following ways: (1) seminar presentation 1; (2) seminar presentation 2; and (3) a report.
+- Indicative assessments in this unit are as follows: (1) writing journal; (2) critical essay; and (3) a report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.